sapphire-2112/Connect6/README.md

 Current limitations include:

-* Peer metadata is not yet persisted across restarts
 * Duplicate peer sessions are possible
 * No cryptographic identity verification yet
 * No encrypted messaging yet
+* No trust management system
-* No automatic peer reconnect
+* No connection request workflow
-* No decentralized peer discovery
+* No peer acceptance/rejection mechanism
 * No NAT traversal support
 * No offline message synchronization
 * No group communication support